On the action of relatively irreducible automorphisms on their train tracks: Equivalent conditions for co-compactness of

 \begin{lem}[$\O_1(\G)\simeq\p\O(\G)$] Let $\O(\G)$ be endowed with the bi-Lipschitz topology, and consider on $\p\O(G)$ the quotient topology.
 Then $\p\O(G)$ is homeomorphic to $\O_1(G)$. \end{lem} \begin{proof} Let $\pi:\O(G)\to \p\O(\G)$ be the natural projection, which is continuous by definition of quotient topology.
 Since $\O_1(\G)$ is a sub-space of $\O(\G)$, then restriction $\pi:\O_1(\G)\to \p\O(\G)$ is continuous.
 Also, it is clearly bijective.
 It remains to prove that it is open.
 This is equivalent to say that for any open set $U\subseteq \O_1(\G)$, the cone $\R^+U$ is open in $\O(\G)$ for the Lipschitz topology.
 Clearly if suffices to prove it when $U$ is an open symmetric ball, say centered at $Y$ and radius $\e$.
 But from $\Lambda(Z,Y)\Lambda(Y,Z)=\Lambda(\frac{Z}{\vol(Z)},Y)\Lambda(Y,\frac{Z}{\vol(Z)})$ we get that the symmetric ball of $\O(\G)$, centered at $Y$ and of radius $\e$, is just $\R^+U$. \end{proof}

 \begin{rem} The bi-Lipschitz topology on $\O(\G)$ is not Hausdorff, because the symmetric metric is only a pseudo-metric.
 One can naturally use on $\O(\G)=\O_1(\G)\times \R^+$ the product topology, which is Hausdorff, agree with the Euclidean one on simplices, and for which $\p\O(\G)$ is tautologically homeomorphic to $\O_1(\G)$.
 The following lemma shows in particular that both the bi-Lipschitz and the product one are different from the length function topology. \end{rem} \begin{lem}[$\O_1(\G)\not\simeq\p\O(\G)$] Let $\O(\G)$ be endowed with the length function topology, and consider on $\p\O(G)$ the quotient topology.
 Then $\p\O(G)$ is {\bf not} homeomorphic to $\O_1(G)$ in general.
 In other words, the restriction to $\O_1(\G)$ of the natural projection $\pi:\O(\G)\to \p\O(\G)$ is continuous, bijective, but in general is not open (for the projective length function topology). \end{lem} \begin{proof} Let $X,X_n$ be as in Example~\ref{remnotcont}.
-Points $Y_n=\frac{3}{2}X_n$ belongs to $\O_1(\G)$ and projectively converges, with respect to the length function topology, to $X$.
-However $\Lambda(Y_n,X)=2$ forall $n$, in particular it does not converges to $1$.
-In other words, there are open sets $U$ in $\O_1(\G)$, such that $\R^+U$ is not open in $\O(\G)$ for the length function topology.
+The points $Y_n=\frac{3}{2}X_n$ belong to $\O_1(\G)$ and projectively converge, with respect to the length function topology, to $X$.
+However $\Lambda(Y_n,X)=2$ for all $n$, in particular $\Lambda(Y_n,X)$ does not converge to $1$.
+In other words, there are sets $U$ in $\O_1(\G)$ that are open for the length function topology, such that $\R^+U$ is not open in $\O(\G)$ (again for the length function topology).
 An example of such set is when $U$ is the in-ball centered at $X$ and of radius $11/10$. $\R^+U$ does not contain any of the $X_n$, while any open neighborhood of $X$ in the length function topology, contains infinitely many of them. \end{proof}

-\begin{rem} The words ``in general'' in Lemma~\ref{lnothomeo} really means ``if at least on of the free factor groups is infinite'', as the used example is based only on this fact. \end{rem} \begin{rem} Lemma~\ref{lnothomeo} can be rephrased by saying that the quotient length function topology on $\p\O(\G)$ is coarser than the subspace length function topology on $O_1(\G)$. \end{rem}
+\begin{rem} The words ``in general'' in Lemma~\ref{lnothomeo} really means ``if at least one of the free factor groups is infinite'', as the used example is based only on this fact. \end{rem} \begin{rem} Lemma~\ref{lnothomeo} can be rephrased by saying that the quotient length function topology on $\p\O(\G)$ is coarser than the subspace length function topology on $O_1(\G)$. \end{rem}

-\begin{rem} Example~\ref{remnotcont} shows that $\O_1(\G)$ is not closed in $\O(\G)$ with respect to the length function topology, as the co-volume of the limit of points in $\O_1(\G)$ can be different from $1$. \end{rem}
+\begin{rem} Example~\ref{remnotcont} shows that $\O_1(\G)$ is not closed in $\O(\G)$ with respect to the length function topology, as the co-volume of the limit of points in $\O_1(\G)$ can be different from $1$.